-It should be pointed out again that the assumptions of financial behavior used in our model mean that the investment plan will be bounded from above as seen from (5).
-We do not take this bound into account but treat the problem as if there were no bounds meaning that we study only $\underline{\text{free}}$ intervals, where bounds are ineffective. $^{\text{l}}$
+It should be pointed out again that the assumptions on financial behaviour used in our model mean that the investment plan will be bounded from above as seen from (5).
+We do not take this bound into account but treat the problem as if there were no bounds meaning that we study only free intervals, where bounds are ineffective 1).

-We will simply assume that a solution exists, with a determinate firm size and a limited firm value (which would require the production function to exhibit diminishing returns to scale).
+We will simply assume that a solution exist, with a determinate firm size and a limited firm value (which would require the production function to exhibit diminishing returns to scale).
 Also, initial and transversality conditions can be disregarded.

-Our simplified problem can now be handled by the calculus of variation method of maximizing Ω in
+Our simplified problem can now be handled by the calculus of variation method of maximizing Q in